 - Weekly Reflective Seminars are an integral part of the MAT Interns' fieldwork practice.
 The purpose of these seminars is for the Interns to take charge of their learning by participating in reflective discussions about their practice, guided by Supervisors and, at times, program faculty.
-Interns are expected to have their Reflective Journal completed for the week by the time of the seminar and bring it to the seminar for potential work with its contents. - 2.
-Interns will participate in approximately four (4) Experiential Education Sessions throughout the course of the Fall semester on the dates specified (see calendar).
-The purpose of these seminars is to make sense of the theories and practices related to Experiential Education so Interns can make appropriate connections related to EE to their teaching practice in their individual school contexts.
-At times, these seminars will be in direct preparation for EE Experiences, so attendance is required.
-Weekly Reflective Seminars will not be held on the weeks that the EE seminars take place, unless otherwise agreed upon by individual supervisory groups. - 3.
-Online and/or Self-Led Professional Development Modules will occur throughout the spring semester on topics related to program completion, edTPA, licensure, job search, and panels with various audiences.
+Interns are expected to have their Reflection Journal completed for the week by the time of the seminar and bring it to the seminar for potential work with its contents. - 2.
+Special Topic Seminars will continue throughout the spring semester on topics related to program completion, edTPA, licensure, job search, and panels with various audiences.
 These will be announced by email and/or through supervisors' communication.